MicrosoftDocs/defender-docs/defender-endpoint/ios-whatsnew.md

 ## User Enrollment

-Microsoft Defender iOS app can now be deployed on the Intune User Enrolled devices.
-This new feature offers security and IT teams the flexibility to deploy Defender for Endpoint to user-enrolled devices so that work data and applications are protected, while end-user privacy is upheld on those devices.
+Microsoft Defender for Endpoint iOS can now be deployed on Intune User Enrolled devices.
+This new feature offers security and IT teams the flexibility to deploy Defender for Endpoint for iOS to user-enrolled devices so that work data and applications are protected, while end-user privacy is upheld on those devices.
 For more information, see [User Enrollment setup](ios-install.md#user-enrollment-setup-only-for-intune-user-enrolled-devices).

 ## Device Tagging